 A query might request information about students who are boys.
 If the optimizer statistics indicate that 85% of students are boys, then the optimizer may decide that a full table scan is the most efficient method.
 However, if statistics indicate that very few students are boys, then reading an index followed by a table accessed by rowid may be more efficient than a full table scan.

 What is Query Tree?

-A Query Tree is a tree data structure representing a relation algebra expression.
+A Query Tree is a data structure represented as relational algebra expressions.

 Points to be remembered –

-- The root represents the query as a whole and the table of the query are represented as lead nodes.
+- The root represents the query as a whole, and the query table represents lead nodes.

 - During execution, an internal node is executed whenever its operand tables are available.

 - A query tree represents a specific order of operations for executing a query.